Oren Yiftachel: Career

-Yiftachel's teaching career began as a lecturer, and then as a senior lecturer at the Curtin University of Technology from 1987 to 1993.
-Since 1993, he has been a professor for the Department of Geography and Environmental Development at Ben-Gurion University, earning tenure in 1996.
-During this time, Yiftachel has served as a visiting fellow and a visiting professor for brief periods of time at a variety of institutions, including the Royal Melbourne Institute of Technology, the US Institute of Peace, the University of California, Berkeley, the University of Queens, Belfast, and the University of Venice.
+Yiftachel's teaching career began at the Curtin University from 1987 to 1993.
+Since 1993, he has been a professor for the Department of Geography at Ben-Gurion University, earning tenure in 1996.
+During this time, Yiftachel has served as a visiting fellow and a visiting professor for brief periods of time at a variety of institutions, including the Royal Melbourne Institute of Technology, the US Institute of Peace, the University of California, Berkeley, the University of Queens, Belfast, Columbia University New York, Upenn, Philadelphia, the University of Venice.
+Politecnico Milan and Capte Town University.
 Yiftachel was also a Leverhulme professor at University College London (Geography and the Bartlett), and as a research fellow at the Van Leer Jerusalem Institute.
+Yiftachel was a board member of the Israeli Planning Association and the Association of Geographers for several periods.

+Yiftachel has supervised dozens of graduate students in M.A., PhD and Postdoctorat studied, 15 of whom have gone to become lecturers and professors in Israeli and international academic institutions.

 Yiftachel was the founding editor of the journal Hagar: International Social Science Research, and was its editor-in-chief from 1999 to 2004.
-He has served on the editorial board of various other journals, including Urban Studies, Planning Theory, Environment and Planning, Space and Polity, Cities; Middle East Report, Journal of Planning Literature, International Journal of Middle East Studies, The MIT Electronic Journal of Middle East Studies, and Israel Studies Forum.
+He has served on the editorial board of various other journals, including City (collective editorial), Urban Studies, Planning Theory, Environment and Planning, Space and Polity, Cities; Middle East Report, Journal of Planning Literature, International Journal of Middle East Studies, and Israel Studies Forum.

-Advocacy
+Activism and Advocacy

-Yiftachel is also an activist, and has been a member of several notable organizations, including Faculty for Israel-Palestine Peace (FFIPP), PALISAD, The Negev Coexistence Forum, the Adva Center's Center for Social Equity,' and Habitat International Coalition.
-Yiftachel served as a Co-Chair of B'Tselem from 2009 to 2012.'
-In 2012, he co-founded a new organization calling for an Israeli-Palestinian confederation, called "Two States, One Homeland".'
-He is an occasional op-ed contributor to leading Israeli newspapers, including Haaretz, Ynet and Ma'ariv.
-Yiftachel is a member of Academia for Equality, an organization whose stated aims is to promote democratization, equality and access to higher education for all communities living in Israel.
+Yiftachel is a renowned political activist in several notable organizations, including Faculty for Israel-Palestine Peace (FFIPP), Palestinian-Israeli Academics (PALISAD), The Negev Coexistence Forum, the Adva Center's Center for Social Equity (foundation board member),' Habitat International Coalition.
+Yiftachel served as board member and later Co-Chair of B'Tselem (the information center for Palestinian human rights) from 2006 to 2017, and as B'tselem reports committee member until 2022.
+Yiftachel has advocated for Bedouin land and planning rights since the 1990s, in planning committees, government offices and expert witness in legal land claims' He was an active member in the protest for social justice during 2011-12, and has worked since with public housing, asylum seekers and marginalized group for planning and urban rights.
+In 2012, he co-founded the joint Israeli-Palestinian peace movement "A Land for All -- Two States, One Homeland", where he is an assembly member and chief researcher.'
+He is an occasional op-ed contributor to leading Israeli newspapers, including Haaretz, Ynet, Ma'ariv, Bukra, +972 and Local Call.
+Yiftachel is a member of Academia for Equality, and Academic for Peace.